 When the Commission determines that an applicant is eligible for a license, it shall promptly forward its determination and the results of its investigation to the National Indian Gaming Commission.
 The information forwarded to the Commission shall include the notices set forth in Section 23-504(a)(1) and (a)(2), the information provided under 23-504(b), and a report of the background investigation under 23-502.
 If, at the conclusion of the 30-day period beginning when the National Indian Gaming Commission receives the report submitted pursuant to this subparagraph, the National Indian Gaming Commission has not notified the Tribal Commission that it has any objections, the Tribal Commission may issue the license to the applicant.
-If the National Indian Gaming Commission shall reconsider the application in light of the National Indian Gaming Commission's objections.
-The Tribal Commission shall make the final decision on whether to issue such license.
+If the National Indian Gaming Commission informs the Tribal Commission that it objects to issuance of the license, the Tribal Commission shall reconsider the application in light of the National Indian Gaming Commission's objections.
+The Tribal Gaming Commission shall make the final decision on whether to issue such license.

-Section 23-507.
-Duration of License and Renewal
+23-507.
+Duration of License and Renewal.

 Each license shall be effective for a period of one year, from the date of issuance.
 Prior to expiration of the license, the licensee shall update the information produced during the original investigation as required by Section 23-504(b).
 The Commission shall conduct a review to determine that each licensee continues to meet the standards of Section 23-503 and shall make its determination within 30 days of receipt of the renewal sheet.
 If the Commission finds that the licensee continues to meet the standards, it shall renew the license for an additional year.
 No license renewal request shall be "tabled" by the Commission.
 Notice of any such renewals shall be forwarded to the National Indian Gaming Commission.
+Any licenses issued under this Section are for a period of one year and create no right or expectation of a right to receive a license renewal.

-Section 23-508.
-Effect of License Denial
+23-508.
+Effect of License Denial.